JCPS Calendar of Events

 The district’s policy on absence for religious observances is as follows:

-- Give attention to the patterns of children’s participation in evening religious activities.
-Consider creating a flexible homework schedule so students don’t have major homework on the evenings that they worship until 8 or 9 p.m.
+• Give attention to the patterns of children’s participation in evening religious activities.
+Consider creating a flexible homework schedule so that students don’t have major homework on the evenings that they worship until 8 or 9 p.m.

 Bahai

 The Bahai faith was founded in 1863 in Persia and emphasizes the spiritual unity of all humankind.
 Members of the Bahai community observe nine days each year when they refrain from working; these observances begin at sundown the day before the stated date.
 Talk with your Bahai families to identify dates affecting them.
-Significant Bahai observances include Martyrdom of Bab (July 10, 2022), Birth of the Bab (October 26, 2022), Birth of Baha’u’llah (October 27, 2022), and Naw-Ruz (March 21, 2023) is the Bahai New Year's Day and coincides with the spring equinox.
+Significant Bahai observances include Martyrdom of Bab (July 10, 2023), Birth of the Bab (October 16, 2023), and Birth of Baha’u’llah (October 17, 2023), and Naw-Ruz (March 20, 2024) is the Bahai New Year's Day and coincides with the spring equinox.
 Naw-Ruz is an ancient Persian festival celebrating the "new day."
 Called Nowruz, it is also celebrated as the Persian New Year in the Iranian community and many other Asian communities.
 Some employees and students may be absent during this holiday.
-Ayyam-i-Ha (February 26–March 1, 2023), or "Days of Ha," are devoted to spiritual preparation for the fast, hospitality, charity, and gift giving.
+Ayyam-i-Ha (February 26–29, 2024), or "Days of Ha," are devoted to spiritual preparation for the fast, hospitality, charity, and gift giving.

 Buddhism

 Buddhism was founded in Northern India by the Buddha, Siddhartha Gautama.
 He lived from approximately 566 to 480 B.C.
 Practitioners follow many different forms of Buddhism, but all traditions are characterized by the tenets of nonviolence, lack of dogma, and tolerance of differences.
 The most significant holiday in Buddhist communities is Vesak (Buddha Day), which celebrates the birth, enlightenment, and death of the Buddha.
-The date of this holiday is different in every cultural community, but the celebrations usually occur in May.
+The date of this holiday is different in every cultural community, but the local celebration will occur on May 23, 2024.
 Local dates may vary.
-Talk with your Buddhist families to identify dates affecting them.
+Bodhi Day is celebrated on December 8, 2023.
+Talk with your Buddhist families to identify additional dates affecting them.

 Christianity